explosion/cymem/README.md

 pip install cymem
 ```

+### Free threading

+`cymem` has support for being built and run under free-threaded CPython.
+Currently `Pool` is not thread safe when used from multiple threads at once;
+**please avoid sharing a single** `Pool` instance between threads.

 ## Example Use Case: An array of structs

 Let's say we want a sequence of sparse matrices.
 We need fast access, and a